 The Musical Grant Program application is integrated with the Common Application for the Arts and may be used in completing this application.
 The Common App is a tool created in 2023 by a consortium of Bay Area grantmakers to streamline the application process and save grantseeking artists and arts and culture organizations time and resources.

-1. Download the template using the link above
+1. Download the proposal and budget templates using the links above.

 2. Enter your responses to the questions.